yardstiq/quantum-benchmarks/CONTRIBUTING.md

 ## Structure of the benchmarks

+**Each software/framework benchmark is stored in their corresponding folder with file name `benchmarks.<extension name>`, e.g `cirq/benchmarks.py`.

 To make sure that we are doing the right measurement on execution time, the benchmarks are done with the following frameworks:

 - [pytest-benchmark](https://pytest-benchmark.readthedocs.io/en/latest/usage.html) for Python
 - [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) for Julia

 We always use the minimum time in the statistics for all benchmarks, due to [Which estimator should I use?](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/manual.md#which-estimator-should-i-use)

 ### Format